Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Where possible production of items that had previously been bought in Germany and Continental Europe was switched to Japan, where the firm had a large Buying Office.

 In May 1940 Germany invaded and over-ran France and the Low Countries, forcing Allied forces out of Continental Europe.
-Throughout the Summer and Autumn they mounted a major aerial attack on the United Kingdom which was intended to establish air superiority ahead of an invasion, unless the government sought a negotiated peace.
+Throughout the Summer and Autumn it mounted a major aerial attack on the United Kingdom which was intended to establish air superiority ahead of an invasion, unless the government sought a negotiated peace.
 Initially the focus of bombardment was on London's East End but the attacks spread to other major cities and coastal ports.
 The RAF fought back with attacks on Berlin and other German cities.
 By Christmas many families were resigned to spending nights in air raid shelters, but morale remained remarkably high.

 At Woolworth stores in Britain many counters were running on empty, but a special effort was made to get a selection of Christmas items on sale in November 1940.
 Lightweight Christmas Cards, paper decorations and a selection of small toys were available.
 Food, sweets and clothing were all rationed.